crownstone/crownstone-labs/00-index.md

 {% include snippets/two-cols-text-img-begin background="blue"%}

 # Connected products

-<p>&nbsp;</p>

-We are committed to make a non-connected device part of the **IoT** world by making it connected.
-If you are developing a new product for consumers or industrial applications and you want to make it part of a vast **ecosystem** where it can communicate with other products, to the internet or to the cloud, then we can help you with that!
-We are experts on **wireless connectivity technologies** such as Bluetooth Low Energy, Bluetooth Mesh, Matter, Zigbee, and many other.
+Crownstone Labs is committed to make non-connected devices part of the Internet-of-Things (**IoT**) world by making them connected.
+If you are developing a new product for consumers or businesses alike, and you want to make it part of a vast **ecosystem** where it can communicate with other products, to the internet or to the cloud, we can help with that!
+At Crownstone Labs we have experience with wireless and wired technologies, ranging from Bluetooth Low Energy, Bluetooth Mesh, **Matter**, Zigbee, ZWave, and wired protocols.
+At Crownstone Labs we don't just hand over a printed circuit board (PCB) or firmware, we can make sure the device is connected over its entire lifetime, which includes serves such as **firmware updates** (DFU FOTA), **cloud** support, deployment apps.

 {% include snippets/two-cols-text-img-end background="blue" img='/images/connected.jpg' img-alt='wireless connectivity'%}

 {% include snippets/full-width-container-end %}

 {% include snippets/full-width-container-begin background="blue"%}

 {% include snippets/two-cols-text-img-begin text-alignment='right' background="blue" %}

-# Embedded IoT
+# Embedded programming

-<p>&nbsp;</p>

-Adding IoT technology as an **embedded component** of industrial OEM equipment as well as to consumer goods has increased among OEMs.
-Our experts in embedded technologies can help you to develop the **firmware** for your device, specially when your problems are truly tough.
-We continuously work on challenges presented when **embedded software development** meets the IoT such as reliability, stability, safety and security.
+Crownstone Labs has in-depth knowledge on **embedded programming** on a diverse set of microcontrollers, from bare-metal programming, real-time operating systems, encrypted bootloaders, radio stacks, to pattern recognition.
+Our experts can develop the **firmware** for your device, specially when your problems are truly tough or severely resource constrained (regarding flash, ram, etc).
+We have experience with devices that have long lifetimes in the field and emphasize code quality, updateability, reliability, stability, safety, and security.

 {% include snippets/two-cols-text-img-end background="blue" img='/images/fw.jpg' img-alt='embedded development' %}

 {% include snippets/full-width-container-end %}

-{% include snippets/contact-section text="If you are running into an interesting problem and you are looking for experts, contact us!
-Especially, if it is new tech, we will be all ears!" %}
+{% include snippets/contact-section text="If you are looking for IoT experts, contact us!
+Especially if your problem at first sight seems difficult, we will be all ears!" %}